Goodguys Rod & Custom Association

 The Goodguys Rod & Custom Association is the largest association in the U.S. catering to street rods, custom cars and show cars.
 The Goodguys Association has over 70,000 active members worldwide.
-Goodguys stages 20 annual rod & custom car show events throughout the United States as well as vintage drag races.
+Goodguys stages 15 annual rod & custom car show events throughout the United States as well as vintage drag races.

-Founded by Gary and Marilyn Meadors, Goodguys corporate headquarters are in Pleasanton, California.
+Founded by Gary and Marilyn Meadors, Goodguys corporate headquarters are in Roanoke, Texas.
 Their son, Marc Meadors serves as company president.

 The largest event Goodguys produces annually is the PPG Nationals in Columbus, Ohio, at the Ohio Expo Center.
-It attracts over 6,500 rods, customs, classics and street machines through 1972 vintage.
+It attracts over 6,500 rods, customs, classics and street machines through 1999 vintage.
 The Goodguys Street Machine of the Year and the Goodguys Street Rod of the Year awards are presented at this event.

 Rod and custom events

 Since 1987, Goodguys has held what are known as their National Summer Series events.
-Held at fairgrounds and super speedways around the country in cities such as Pleasanton, California, Del Mar, California, Scottsdale, Arizona, Columbus, Ohio, Indianapolis, Indiana, Des Moines, Iowa, Fort Worth, Texas, and other cities, these rod and custom events feature thousands of hot rods and custom cars on display as well as vendor midways, live nostalgic music and stage shows, model car competitions, how-to seminars and even some vintage drag racing.
-In 2012, Goodguys will stage 21 rod and custom events in 12 states.
+Held at fairgrounds and super speedways around the country in cities such as Pleasanton, California, Del Mar, California, Scottsdale, Arizona, Columbus, Ohio, Dover, Delaware, Des Moines, Iowa, Fort Worth, Texas, and other cities, these rod and custom events feature thousands of hot rods and custom cars on display as well as vendor midways, live nostalgic music and stage shows, model car competitions, how-to seminars and even some vintage drag racing.
+In 2025, Goodguys will stage 15 rod and custom events in 10 states.

 Vintage drag racing events

 Goodguys has been the leading promoter of vintage or nostalgia style drag racing competition since their first such vintage drag race, held in April 1989 at Infineon Raceway in Sonoma, California.
 From 1994 through 2006 Goodguys staged the West Coast Championship Series which at the time was America's premier points circuit for vintage drag racing.
 Also in 1994, Goodguys resurrected the March Meet drag races at Famoso Raceway in Bakersfield, California, tapping into the event's rich heritage.
 Over time, the Goodguys March Meet became the world's largest vintage drag race attracting over 600 competitors and a crowd in excess of 50,000.
 Goodguys staged their last March Meet, over two weekends in March 2006.
 The event was never concluded as rainouts and track preparation problems forced the cancellation of the event.

-Today Goodguys holds Friday Night Drag Race programs catering to sportsman racers who race vehicles through 1972 vintage.
+Today Goodguys holds Friday Night Drag Race programs catering to sportsman racers who race vehicles through 1999 vintage.
 The events feature gassers and super stockers and hundreds of popular drag machines in vintage trim.
-Another event, the Goodguys Nostalgia Nationals held at Beech Bend Raceway Park in Bowling Green, Kentucky also features vintage drag arcing.